 What do I do?

-Step 3 Set up a "domain forward" or "domain redirect" from your base domain (yourcustomurl.com) to the web domain (www.yourcustomurl.com).
+- Set up a "domain forward" or "domain redirect" from your base domain (yourcustomurl.com) to the web domain (www. yourcustomurl.com).

-Step 4 Wait.
-It normally takes an hour or two, but it can take a few days for the new domain mapping to propagate out.
+- Wait patiently.
+It normally takes no more than an hour, but it can take a few days for the new domain mapping to propagate out.
 In the meantime you can continue to use your normal site URL, yourwebsitenamegoeshere.indiemade.com.

 Once your changes have taken effect, and your custom URL is pointing at your IndieMade site, you'll want to take one more step: change your default base URL in your dashboard.
 Log in, navigate to Website > Promote, and type in your custom URL.
 When your IndieMade site notifies Google and Bing of changes in your site, it'll use your custom URL.